A few cheeky tips to help you

 Tip 10 is to ignore the coins.
 Once you have got a few good characters to use it doesn’t matter, you will get given free ones anyway.
 In chasing coins you waste time and run the risk of making a mistake.
 Ignore them, focus on the score that is all.

-And that is your lot.
-Put those into action and see how you do.
+Put those ideas into action and see how you do.
 If you forget them come back to remind yourself of them and have another crack.
 Persistence is important, keep going with your new arsenal of skills and eventually, the big scores will mount up!
 No matter how many works breaks it takes, you will get there.
 Be careful if you’re self-employed though, it could end up reducing your income.

-If you get a new high score you are welcome to tweet us @moneycortex, if this page does prove helpful please share it on your social networks as a tiny reward for me, that would be awesome.
+If you get a new high score you are welcome to tweet us @moneycortex, if this page does prove helpful please share it on your social networks, that would be awesome.